cabforum/servercert/docs/BR.md

 - Subscriber Certificates that 1) do not qualify as "Short-lived Subscriber Certificates" and 2) do not include an Authority Information Access extension with an id-ad-ocsp accessMethod.

 The CRL Distribution Points extension SHOULD NOT be present in:
-- Root CA Certificates; and
+- Root CA Certificates.

+The CRL Distribution Points extension is OPTIONAL in:
 - Short-lived Subscriber Certificates.

 The CRL Distribution Points extension MUST NOT be present in:
-- OCSP Responder Certificates
+- OCSP Responder Certificates.

 When present, the CRL Distribution Points extension MUST contain at least one `DistributionPoint`; containing more than one is NOT RECOMMENDED.
 All `DistributionPoint` items must be formatted as follows: